Eight Forest Lane

 • Baking powder – provides a light and fluffy texture to the cupcake.

-• Bicarbonate of soda – or baking soda in the US.
+• Bicarbonate of soda – also known as baking soda in the US.
 This reacts with the acidity of the vinegar to create lift and give us a light and fluffy cupcake.

 • Salt – just a pinch to balance out the sweetness.